 - Omnie Adjustable Dumbbells 105 lbs

-If you’re not used to this design it may seem a bit disconcerting when putting your hand inside the box design weight.
-It did seem a bit strange at first but it’s fine unless you have unusually large hands and thumbs.
+If you’re not used to the design of our first choice of adjustable weights it may seem a bit disconcerting at first when putting your hand inside the box weight.
+It did seem a bit strange to me at first but it’s fine unless you have unusually large hands and thumbs.

 The grip is comfortable and the weights themselves are surprisingly stable to use.
 Each weight is easy to dock (replace into the individual weight rack system) between use.